UkoeHB/bevy_worldswap/README.md

 ## Recovering data from passed and joined worlds

 If a [`Pass`](bevy_worldswap::SwapCommand::Pass) command is detected, then the passed world will enter the foreground.
-The previous foreground world will either be dropped, or it can be recovered, depending on if the [`WorldSwapPlugin::swap_pass_recovery`](WorldSwapPlugin::swap_pass_recovery) callback is set.
+The previous foreground world will either be dropped or recovered, depending on if the [`WorldSwapPlugin::swap_pass_recovery`](WorldSwapPlugin::swap_pass_recovery) callback is set.

 For example:
 ```rust